precice/micro-manager/README.md

 * `simulation_params`:
   * `macro_domain_bounds`: Minimum and maximum limits of the macro-domain, having the format `[xmin, xmax, ymin, ymax, zmin, zmax]`.

-In addition to the aforementioned configuration options there are optional choices:

-* `simulation_params`:
-  * `micro_output_n`: Frequency of calling the output functionality of the micro simulation in terms of number of time steps.
-If this quantity is configured the Micro Manager will attempt to call the `output()` function of the micro simulation.

 The Micro Manager is capable of generating diagnostics type output of the micro simulations, which is critical in the development phase of two-scale simulations.
 The following configuration options are available:

 * `diagnostics`:
+  * `micro_output_n`: Frequency of calling the output functionality of the micro simulation in terms of number of time steps.
+If this quantity is configured the Micro Manager will attempt to call the `output()` function of the micro simulation.
   * `data_from_micro_sims`: A Python dictionary with the names of the data from the micro simulation to be written to VTK files as keys and `"scalar"` or `"vector"`  as values.
   * `output_micro_sim_solve_time`: When `True`, the Manager writes the wall clock time of the `solve()` function of each micro simulation to the VTK output.